French Camino: Sarria to Santiago

 This is our most popular Camino de Santiago trip and perfectly captures the essence of the Camino: Meet fellow pilgrims, discover local traditions, and enjoy the unique atmosphere of it all, rewarding yourself with good food after your day’s walk.

 You begin your Camino trip from Sarria, the most popular Camino starting point, and you walk the last stage of the Camino Francés over a week.
 This means you can receive your pilgrim certificate at the Pilgrims Office when you arrive in Santiago.
 With your ‘Compostela’ certificate in hand, it is time to explore the magic of Santiago’s Old Town, a wonderful UNESCO World Heritage city.

 *This is a standard week-long package, however, you can add extra days to shorten your walking stages or stay additional nights in Santiago.

 Day 2: Sarria to Portomarín (22km)

-Today expect a calm walk through pretty villages and peaceful hamlets under the shade of oak trees on quiet country roads.
+After your night in Sarria, expect a calm walk through pretty villages and peaceful hamlets under the shade of oak trees and along quiet country roads.
 Along the way, you will spot many Galician traditional ‘hórreos’ (granaries).
 Visit the beautiful Romanesque church in the village of Barbadelo.
 Your destination for the night is the town of Portomarin.